Cauda Equina Syndrome Claims

 How JMW Can Help With Cauda Equina Syndrome Claims

-Our specialist cauda equina solicitors have successfully settled many claims of this type and are currently helping sufferers across the country to challenge the poor care and negligence that has resulted in their long-term injuries, including those caused by cauda equina syndrome.
+Our specialist cauda equina solicitors have successfully settled many claims of this type, helping those affected to challenge the poor care and negligence that have resulted in their long-term injuries.
 Successful claims help those in need to cope with the financial consequences and make any essential adaptations to their daily life.

-Headed up by leading cauda equina solicitor Eddie Jones, our specialists have strong links with the charity Action against Medical Accidents (AvMA), and two of our partners are on their panel of approved solicitors.
-In addition, we have lawyers who are members of the Law Society's Panel of Clinical Negligence Specialists.
+Headed up by leading medical negligence experts Eddie Jones and Angharad Hughes, our cauda equina solicitors have strong links with the charity Action against Medical Accidents (AvMA), and includes members of the Action against Medical Accidents (AvMA) solicitors panel and the Law Society’s specialist panel for clinical negligence solicitors.
 We work nationwide and visit our clients at home whenever needed.

-We have helped a range of people affected by cauda equina to claim compensation where medical negligence made the effects more severe and frequently achieve some of the highest settlements nationally.
+We have helped a range of people affected by cauda equina to claim compensation where medical negligence made the effects more severe, and we are known for frequently achieving some of the highest settlements nationally.

 Case Studies

-Cauda equina is a type of serious spinal injury that can devastate lives due to the distressing long-term problems it causes, including incontinence, lingering pain, impaired mobility and sexual dysfunction.
-When it first strikes, urgent surgery is required to stop its effects from becoming permanent.
+Cauda equina syndrome (CES) is a type of serious spinal injury that can devastate lives due to the distressing long-term problems it causes, including incontinence, lingering pain, impaired mobility and sexual dysfunction.
+When it first strikes, urgent surgery is required to stop the effects of the condition from becoming permanent.

-Lower back pain is exceedingly common and, in the vast majority of cases, it clears up on its own without treatment.
+One of the difficulties of diagnosing CES is that it often begins with lower back pain, an exceedingly common ailment that, in the vast majority of cases, clears up on its own without treatment.
 However, occasionally it can be a symptom of something more serious.
-At the upper lumbar region of the spinal canal, the nerves of the pelvis and legs branch out from the end of the spinal cord in a 'horse's tail' effect.
-Anything that causes a narrowing of the spinal canal in this area - resulting in a compression of this particular bundle of nerves - is classed as cauda equina syndrome (CES).
+At the upper lumbar region of the spinal canal, the nerves of the pelvis and legs branch out from the end of the spinal cord in a 'horse's tail' shape.
+Anything that causes a narrowing of the spinal canal in this area - resulting in a compression of this particular bundle of nerves - is classed as cauda equina syndrome.

 These nerves are susceptible to injury, particularly those supplying the bladder and bowel.
 The most common cause of CES is a prolapsed (slipped) disc, but other causes may include: